jjackson19862017/WeddingBookingSystem/README.md

 Once a user has inputted an event date and contract issued then they can add the event cost.

+### 31th - Finished the Preferred Contact Option

+When a user adds or edits a new customer, they can use one of the existing values.

 ## Removal of items

 ### view_all_customers